One unit of credit equals four semester hours. Courses are one credit unit unless otherwise specified.

 NRS 507 Professional Perspectives in Nursing I

-Examines the role of the CNL in addressing issues of quality and safety in health care delivery systems.
-Knowledge, skills and attitudes for the clinical nurse leader role of provider and designer of direct care across the care continuum are the focus.
+Examines the role of the CNL in addressing issues of quality improvement and safety in health care delivery systems.
 Advocacy and accountability for safe, quality, patient-centered care within standards of nursing practice are stressed.
+Prerequisite: NRS 501.

 NRS 508 Foundations for Professional Nursing Practice